Simplified Spelling Board

-The Simplified Spelling Board was an American organization created in 1906 to reform the spelling of the English language, making it simpler and easier to learn, and eliminating many of what were considered to be its inconsistencies.
+The Simplified Spelling Board was an American organization created in 1906 to reform the spelling of the English language, making it simpler and easier to learn, and eliminating many of its inconsistencies.
 The board operated until 1920, the year after the death of its founding benefactor, who had come to criticize the progress and approach of the organization.

 Founding

 The Simplified Spelling Board was announced on March 11, 1906, with Andrew Carnegie funding the organization, to be headquartered in New York City.
 The New York Times noted that Carnegie was convinced that "English might be made the world language of the future" and an influence leading to universal peace, but that this role was obstructed by its "contradictory and difficult spelling".
 Carnegie committed $15,000 per year for five years to initiate the organization.
 Then he provided $25,000 a year and recruited advocates.